RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.0.md

 The below is a list to consider, before execution is preferably transformed into github issues

 1. Local `.snk` signing file, get inspired by Azure modules
-1. Enable Tls13, this force NET Framework 4.8
+1. Enable Tls13, this force NET Framework 4.8 ... is that part of netstandard2.0?
+Should we consider two build targets and have the `ISHRemote.psm1` decide at runtime which set to load?
 1. Auto complete on parameters
 1. `Get-Help` can still be based on tripple-slash (`///`) using `\ISHRemote\Source\Tools\XmlDoc2CmdletDoc`.
 Some source indicate separate markdown files, next to the C# source and Pester test files.